Leslie Joy Whitehead: Personal life and death

 At some point during her time as a prisoner of war (c.
 1916), Whitehead met and married a lieutenant of the Royal Serbian Army named Vukota Vojinović (a.k.a.
 Vojinovitch/Voyinovitch) from the city of Užice.
 The pair returned to Canada where Whitehead gave birth to her first child, a daughter named Mila, in October 1917.
 The couple went on to have a second daughter in 1922 named Winifred Dana, followed by a son named Miladin (later Dean) in 1923.
 By this time the young family had travelled together to Naples, Italy, as well as to Patras, Greece.
-By the 1930s, Whitehead's marriage to Vukota had deteriorated and the pair were divorced.
-During this time period, she gave birth to a second son, David John Vaughan.
+The family eventually settled in Sparks, Nevada in the United States.
+By the late 1920s, Whitehead's marriage to Vukota had deteriorated and Jo filed for divorce.
+The divorce was approved on the grounds of extreme cruelty by a Nevada judge on August 10th 1927.
 By 1937 Whitehead had re-married a man named George Andrew Vaughan.
 The pair lived together in British Columbia, Canada and remained married until George's death on October 9, 1944.
 It is not known if the couple had children together.

 Whitehead died a widow in Princeton, British Columbia on June 5, 1964, aged 69, after developing a carcinoma of the stomach.